 Style guides are essentially rules that you as a ‘UI designer’ use to create consistency within the design and development team.
+So how do you create a style guide in Sketch?

 They are not to be confused with ‘Pattern libraries’ or Brand Guidelines which do a very similar Thing.
 Pattern libraries define how functions and modules with work, and brand guidelines set a style for an over company look and feel.